US intelligence shows China increasing equipment sales to Russia to support Ukraine war effort - ExBulletin

 Beijing is also working with Russia to improve its satellites and other space capabilities for use in Ukraine, a development that officials say could, in the long term, increase the threat Russia poses across Europe.
 The officials, citing downgraded intelligence findings, said the United States also determined that China was providing footage to Russia for its war against Ukraine.

-The officials discussed the findings as Secretary of State Antony Blinken is expected to travel to China this month for talks.
-President Joe Biden has already raised concerns directly with Chinese President Xi Jinping about Beijing's indirect support for Russia's war effort.
+Officials discussed the findings as Secretary of State Antony Blinken is expected to travel to China this month for interviews.
+Blinken is due to travel to next week's Group of Seven foreign ministers meeting in Capri, Italy, where he is expected to raise concerns about China's growing indirect support for Russia as Moscow reorganizes its army and seeks to consolidate its recent gains in Ukraine.

+President Joe Biden has already expressed his concerns directly with Chinese President Xi Jinping over Beijing's indirect support for Russia's war effort.

-Although China has not provided direct, lethal military support to Russia, it has supported it diplomatically by accusing the West of provoking Russian President Vladimir Putin's decision to start war and by abstaining from to call it an invasion out of deference to the Kremlin.
+Although China has not provided direct, lethal military support to Russia, it has supported it diplomatically by accusing the West of provoking Russian President Vladimir Putin's decision to start the war and stopped short of calling it an invasion out of deference to the Kremlin.

-China has also said it does not provide weapons or military assistance to Russia, although it has maintained strong economic ties with Moscow, alongside India and other countries, in a context of sanctions from Washington and its allies.
+China has repeatedly said it does not provide weapons or military assistance to Russia, although it has maintained a strong policy. economic ties with Moscow, alongside India and other countries, in a context of sanctions from Washington and its allies.

+Normal trade between China and Russia should not be hindered or restricted,” said Liu Pengyu, spokesperson for the Chinese Embassy in Washington.
+We urge the US side to refrain from smearing and scapegoating the normal relations between China and Russia.

-Xi met with Russian Foreign Minister Sergei Lavrov in Beijing on Tuesday, who praised Xi's leadership.
+XI met Tuesday in Beijing with the Russian Foreign Minister Sergey Lavrovwho praised Xi's leadership.

 Russia's growing economic and diplomatic isolation has made it increasingly dependent on China, its former rival for leadership of the communist bloc during the Cold War.

-Treasury Secretary Janet Yellen, returning to Washington this week after a visit to Beijing, said she had warned Chinese officials that the Biden administration was prepared to sanction Beijing's banks, companies and leaders if they were assisting the Russian armed forces in their ongoing invasion of Ukraine. .
+Treasury Secretary Janet Yellen, who returned to Washington this week after a visit to Beijingsaid she had warned Chinese officials that the Biden administration was prepared to sanction Beijing's banks, businesses and leaders if they aided Russian armed forces in their ongoing invasion of Ukraine.

-The Democratic president issued an executive order in December giving Yellen the authority to sanction financial institutions that aided Russia's military-industrial complex.
+The Democratic president issued an executive order in December giving Yellen the power to sanction financial institutions which helped the Russian military-industrial complex.

 “We remain concerned about the role that companies, including those from the PRC, play in Russian military purchases,” Yellen told reporters, using the initials of the People's Republic of China.
-“I emphasized that companies, including those in the PRC, must not provide material support to Russia's war and will face significant consequences if they do so.
-And I emphasized that any banks that facilitate large transactions moving military or dual-use goods to Russia's defense industrial base face the risk of U.S. sanctions.
+“I stressed that companies, including those from the PRC, must not provide material support to the Russian war and that they will face significant consequences if they do.
+And I insisted that all Banks that facilitate large transactions moving military or dual-use goods to Russia's defense industrial base face the risk of U.S. sanctions.

 The United States has frequently defaced and exposed intelligence findings on Russia's plans and operations during the more than two-year war with Ukraine.

-These efforts have included highlighting Russian disinformation operations plans or drawing attention to Moscow's difficulties in pursuing its war against Ukraine as well as its coordination with Iran and North Korea to provide him with essential weapons.
+These efforts focused on highlighting projects of Russian disinformation operations or to draw attention to Moscow's difficulties in continuing its war against Ukraine as well as to its coordination with Iran and North Korea to provide him with the weapons he sorely needs.
 Blinken highlighted intelligence last year showing that China was considering supplying weapons and munitions to Russia.

 The White House believes that the public release of intelligence findings has led China, at least for now, not to directly arm Russia.
 China's economy has also been slow to emerge from the COVID-19 pandemic.
 Chinese officials may be sensitive to the reaction in European capitals, which have maintained closer ties with Beijing even as U.S.-China relations have become more complicated.

-Meanwhile, China announced rare sanctions on Thursday against two U.S. defense companies for what it called their support for arms sales to Taiwan, the self-governing island democracy that Beijing claims as its own territory to be reclaimed by China. force if necessary.
+Meanwhile, China on Thursday announced rare sanctions against two American defense companies for what they call their support for arms sales to Taiwanthe autonomous island democracy that Beijing claims as its own territory to be reclaimed by force if necessary.

 The announcement freezes assets of General Atomics Aeronautical Systems and General Dynamics Land Systems held in China.
 It also bans company executives from entering the country.